momentmaker/churningsheet/content/_index.md

 ---
-title: "Churning Sheet - Tracking credit card and bank reward bonuses"
+title: "ChurningSheet - Tracking credit card and bank reward bonuses"
 description: "Tracking all credit card and bank reward bonuses for churning.
 This sheet is constantly being updated."
+framed: true
 ---

 # Welcome to Churning Sheet